-Gurvitch, whose concept of this experiential mode is supposed to relate to a specifically juridical "social reality", is in consequence of this wrong supposition caught in inescapable contradictions.
-On the one hand he posits that "the most immediate data of jural experience are 'normative facts' and the 'justice' which governs them'' (p.
+On the other hand he posits that "the most immediate data of jural experience are 'normative facts' and the 'justice' which governs them" (p.
 42).
-On the other hand he writes just a little earlier: "the social reality of law is neither an immediate datum of intuition nor a content of sense perception, but is rather a construct of reason, moreover, detached from social reality as a total phenomenon" (p.
+On the other hand he writes just alittle earlier: "the social reality of law is neither an immediate datum of intuition nor a content of sense perception, but is rather a construct of reason, moreover, detached from social reality as a total phenomenon" (p.
 41).
-It happens that for Gurvitch the "social reality of law" consists primarily in exactly these "normative social facts" of a specifically juridical character.
+The happens that for Gurvitch the "social reality of law" consists primarily in exactly these "normative social facts" of a specifically juridical character.
 If such "facts" are constructions of reason and mere abstractions from the "social reality as total phenomenon", how then can they be the most immediate data of juridical experience?

-Sociology of law ought to begin, as he says, with the aid of philosophy of law, "by delimiting the jural facts from those social facts which, being equally related to spiritual values, are most closely akin to the facts of law, i.e. moral, religious, aesthetic and similar facts" (p.
+Sociology of law ought to begin, he says, with the aid of philosophy of law, "by delimiting the jural facts from those social facts which, being equally related to spiritual values, are most closely akin to the facts of law, i.e. moral, religious, aesthetic and similar facts" (p.
 41).

-According to his further explanation he understands by "jural facts" or "facts of law" the "normative facts" which are the immediate sources of positive law and which he distinguishes sharply from secondary sources, for instance, the technical procedures for establishing such facts, such as statutes, sentences, contracts, etc., taken in a formal sense, which are usually called juridical originating forms or formal sources of law.
-In contradistinction to Eugen Ehrlich's naturalistic conception of "Tatsachen des Rechts" Gurvitch wishes to take these "facts of law" in a really juridical sense, i.e. as legal facts, in which values are embodied, balanced by "justice".
-Every social group where an active form of social life dominates and in which in this way values are embodied, and also every all-embracing society in which such groups function, constitute such "jural facts", and they produce their own law.
-The same is true, according to him, of the "micro-sociological elements" out of which these groups and societies are built up, and by which he means the ways of being bound to and by the societal whole, or the "forms of sociability".
+According to his further explanation he understands by "jural facts" or "facts of law" the "normative facts" which are the immediate sources of positive law and which he distinguishes sharply from secondary sources, for instance, the technical procedures for establishing such facts, such as statutes, sentences, contracts. etc., taken in a formal sense, which are usually called juridical originating forms of law.
+In contradistinction to Eugen Ehrligh's naturalistic conception of "Tatsachen des Rechts" Gurvitch wishes to take these "facts of law" in a real juridical sense, i.e. as legal facts, in which values are embodied, balanced by "justice".
+Every social group where an active form of social life dominates and in which in this way values are embodied, and also every allembracing society in which such groups function, constitute such "jural facts", and they produce their own law.
+The same is true, according to him, of the "micro-sociological elements" out of which these groups and societies are built up, and by which he means the ways of being bound to and by the societal whole, or the "forms of sociability".11